How to be productive and survive eight-second syndrome

 How to be productive when our attention span is falling?

-You have probably heard the expressions “What you focus on expands,” or, “You get what you concentrate on.”
+Perhaps you have heard the following two quotes?
+“What you focus on expands,” and, “You get what you concentrate on.”

-A favourite of mine is one of the seven principles from Huna philosophy – MAKIA
+A favourite of mine comes from the seven principles of Huna philosophy – MAKIA

-“Energy flows where attention flows” – Huna Philosophy
+“Energy flows where attention goes” – Huna Philosophy

-You will always be prone to be affected by energies around you
+You will always be prone to be affected by your environment

 There are many ways to keep focused and productive.
 Examples include planning your day, prioritising, scheduling tasks, breaking your day into time blocks, and keeping your goals at the front of your mind.
-Moreover, I have even created a program dedicated to teaching you exactly how to double your focus and breakthrough to the next level of success in your business.
+Moreover, I have created a program dedicated to teaching you exactly how to double your focus and breakthrough to the next level of success in your business.
 However, to start with the basic skill of working your mind to build attention and focus, here is a different strategy.

 - Next, run your day backwards through each event until you reach the first event, getting out of bed.

 - Notice how far you get through this exercise before your mind wanders off.
 At first, it may only be a few seconds.
-However, gradually, if you persist and practice regularly, you will find it will slowly increase.
+However, gradually, when you persist and practise regularly, your attention span will increase.
 The question, how to be productive, can be solved by committing to this simple discipline.

 Giving your brain a workout is an essential key to longevity and maintaining your health.
-‘Use it or lose it’ applies to the brain just as much as to your body.
+‘Use it or lose it’ applies to your brain just as much as to your body.
 And you don’t need me to tell you of the benefits of physical exercise do you?

 About the Author